15 GitLab alternatives for DevOps teams compared (2026)

 • You want to self-host without the headache.
 Maybe you want a lighter, community-driven tool you can run on your own servers without all the heavy enterprise baggage that comes with GitLab.

-How we picked the best GitLab alternatives
+How I picked the best GitLab alternatives

-Here’s what we kicked the tires on:
+Here’s what I kicked the tires on:

 • Core SCM & CI/CD: Can it handle version control and build/deploy pipelines without a fuss?